-The amount of participation in the meeting and the annual remuneration paid by the Company to the Company's external directors as well as directors who do not serve as officers (other than their directors) or as Chairman of the Board of Directors of the Company as described above in 2021 is approximately NIS 84 thousand and approximately NIS 223 thousand, respectively.
+The amount of participation in the meeting and the annual remuneration paid by the Company to the Company's external directors as well as directors who do not serve as officers (other than their tenure as directors) or as Chairman of the Board of Directors of the Company as described above in 2022 is approximately NIS 137 thousand and approximately NIS 229 thousand, respectively.

-For details of the remuneration under the Remuneration Regulations for Ms. Shani and for the Fimi Fund, the controlling shareholder of the Company, for the services of Mr. Gillon Beck as a Director of the Company (which remained unchanged with respect to the Fimi Fund) and with regard to the inclusion of Ms. Shani and Mr. Beck in the liability policy for directors and officers of the Company in accordance with the provisions Relief Regulations, see the Immediate Report of the Company dated December 21, 2020, with regard to a transaction with a controlling shareholder or Director which does not require the approval of a General Meeting, Reference no. 2020-01-130288, the information of which is incorporated herein by way of reference.
+For details of the remuneration under the Remuneration Regulations for Ms. Bareket Shani, the wife of Mr. Haim Shani, which serves as a member of the Board of Directors (who until January 2021 also served as member of the management of the Company) and the Fimi Fund, the controlling shareholder of the Company, for the services of Mr. Gillon Beck as a Director of the Company (which remained unchanged with respect to the Fimi Fund) and with regard to the inclusion of Ms. Shani and Mr. Beck in the liability policy for directors and officers of the Company in accordance with the provisions Relief Regulations, see the Immediate Report of the Company dated December 21, 2020, with regard to a transaction with a controlling shareholder or Director which does not require the approval of a General Meeting, Reference no. 2020-01-130288, the information of which is incorporated herein by way of reference.

-4.7.7 The Company has a directors and officers liability insurance policy for a limit of liability of \$7,500,000 (seven and a half million US dollars) per event and in total, in respect of damages that could occur during the insurance period (plus reasonable legal defense costs in Israel beyond the limit of liability and legal expenses abroad within the limit of liability) (hereinafter: "the Policy").
+4.7.7 The Company has a directors and officers liability insurance policy for a limit of liability of USD 7,500,000 (seven and a half million US dollars) per event and in total, in respect of damages that could occur during the insurance period (plus reasonable legal defense costs in Israel beyond the limit of liability and legal expenses abroad within the limit of liability) (hereinafter: "the Policy").
 The Company's deductible for insurance claims is between USD 10,000 and USD 50,000 per event, based on the type of insured event and claim location.
 The Policy includes a run-off coverage extension for a period of 84 months for an officer who ended his term of office, as long as the Policy is in force or has been renewed.